Instagram. A picture. A comment.

 - Serene Environment

-We lucky to visit some of the most beautiful places I ever have seen, Lake Bunyonyi, for instance, offers a very peaceful and serene vibe, you cannot fall in love with it.
+We were lucky to visit some of the most beautiful places I ever have seen, Lake Bunyonyi, for instance, offers a very peaceful and serene vibe, you cannot not fall in love with it.
 It is that space of peace and quiet that I was able to write down my feelings.
 I had a journal with me and every morning right before dawn, I’d sit and write down what I thought and felt.
 Sometimes I could I swear I felt his presence like I could talk to him.
 And I did.
 Slowly by slowly, I was able to let go and make peace that my dad was no longer a call away.

 Getting over the loss of a loved one is not an overnight thing and each and every one grieves in their own way and time.
 It’s going to take me some time to move on but this trip definitely set me on the right path of recovery.